-This response presents an overview of the NSTAC's "work in progress" and a synthesis of relevant conclusions and recommendations that have been presented to the President involving issues that could impact national security and emergency preparedness (NS/EP) in telecommunications and information services.
-NSTAC reports from the mid-1990s forward are presented in the Appendix.
-These reports relate to issues created by not only the evolving telecommunications and information infrastructure-from the public network (PN)^[2] and the public switched network (PSN),^[3] through the Internet to the next generation network (NGN)[4]-but also the changing nature of the threats from physical only to physical and cyber.
-Because these recommendations remain valid and relevant, they should be included in the National Plan.
-Above all, these findings have a more important, fundamental value because they have been generated by an exhaustive industry/Government information sharing process that has withstood the test of time.
+This response presents an overview of the NSTAC's work in progress and a synthesis of relevant conclusions and recommendations that have been presented to the President involving issues that could affect national security and emergency preparedness (NS/EP) in telecommunications and information services.
+NSTAC reports from the mid-1990s forward are presented in Annex A. These reports relate to issues created not only by the evolving telecommunications and information infrastructure-from the public network (PN)2[5] and the public-switched network (PSN),3[6] through the Internet to the next-generation network (NGN)4[7]-but also by the